weewx/weewx/docs/custom/extensions.md

 A key feature of WeeWX is its ability to be extended by installing 3rd party *extensions*.
-Extensions are a way to package one or more customizations so they can be installed and distributed as a functional group.
+Extensions are a way to package one or more customizations so that they can be installed and distributed as a functional group.

 Customizations typically fall into one of these categories: